 Encountering human bones

-Members of the public may encounter skeletal remains, either as isolated or jumbled (disarticulated) bones, or as an articulated skeleton.
+There are a range of scenarios in which members of the public encounter skeletal remains.
+Often when dog walking.
+The bones may be isolated or jumbled (disarticulated), or represent a partial or complete articulated (joints maintained) skeleton.
 It can be difficult to know (unless you have had training) whether the bones are human or animal.
 If there is uncertainty then it’s important to call the police and not to disturb or touch the bones.

 Animal bones reported to the police who then asked a forensic anthropologist to verification that they were non-human

 If the anthropologist cannot determine via photograph whether the bones are animal or human, or if they are confirmed as human, then they will attend the scene in person to advise on the correct processing of the site.

 Encountering Human Bones: Questions to Ask and the Order to Ask them in.

 The following list of questions has been adapted from John Hunter’s and Margaret Cox’s (2005) book on Forensic Archaeology.

 In many instances the differences between animal and human bones are quite obvious, but this isn’t always the case.
 For example, human infant bones are often mistaken for animal bones and vice versa.
 For an expert, differences in shape and size differences should make identification clear.
 Some species can cause problems.
 For example, in the photograph below, the similarities between the phalanges (finger bones) in a human finger and seal phalanges (bones in a seal flipper) are clear.